 All three of these issues are topics covered in the A Level Sociology course and as you might imagine, they are issues that provoke much debate and disagreement!
 If you are interested in the wider debates and arguments that the above issues raise, such as how your social class, ethnicity and gender can have a significant impact on your chances of success in our society, then Sociology may be the subject for you.

-Many of our students go on to study sociology or criminology at some of the UK’s top universities including Durham, York, Lancaster and Leeds.
-Sociology is also seen as a subject that will boost student applications to a variety of higher education courses.
+Many of our students go on to study Sociology or Criminology at some of the UK’s top universities including Durham, York, Lancaster and Leeds.
+Sociology is also seen as a subject that will boost student applications to a variety of other higher education courses.

-Sociology will open a range of avenues in numerous employment areas.
-Many students go on to legal professions, the civil service, local government, teaching, the police, social work and social research amongst others.
+In terms of careers, Sociology will open a range of avenues in numerous employment areas.
+Many students go onto legal professions, the civil service, local government, teaching, the police, social work and social research, to name a few.

-At least two B’s and three C’s at GCSE, including at least a grade C (5) in English Language.
+At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English.